-Student Signature Date

-Stadent Signature Bute

-Parent/Guardian As the parent or guardian of the student listed above, I under School is a privilege and I will hold my child responsible for available to them as a student at Clinton Christian School.
-I un access of the internet by my student is designed for education precautions to eliminate inappropriate material.
-However, I a the appropriate use of technology policy and any device inderstand the use of their assigned device and the regular inal purposes and that the school has taken all available
+Student Signature Date Parent/Guardian As the parent or guardian of the student listed above, I und School is a privilege and I will hold my child responsible for available to them as a student at Clinton Christian School.
+I access of the internet by my student is designed for educate precautions to eliminate inappropriate material.
+However, I or the appropriate use of technology policy and any device understand the use of their assigned device and the regular tional purposes and that the school has taken all available